NohemyGraffe/Smart-Activity-Reminder/README.md

 The device will collect data on water intake, exercise habits, and productivity, which will be displayed in a dashboard.
 This data can motivate users to improve their daily routines by allowing them to track their progress and compare it with previous days.

-### Example of how the device could look in production
+### Example of what the device could look like in production

 ![image](https://github.com/user-attachments/assets/17dcee01-215e-44a8-9ae3-c009e4dbe3ce)